Mentalab-hub/explorepy/docs/installation.rst

 Quick test
 ----------

-* Open Conda command prompt (if you have installed with pip) or Windows command prompt (if you used the installable file)
+* •	Open the Conda command prompt (if you used pip) or Windows command prompt (if you used the installable file)

 * Activate the virtual environment (this step is only for Conda command prompt): ``conda activate myenv``